Aarya34/Tool_UG3_4/README.md

 - **Browser-Based Detection:** A local Chrome extension that activates on GitHub repository pages.
 - **Interactive UI:** A small icon appears next to each folder in a repo.
 Clicking it triggers smell detection.
+- **File Metrics View:** A statistics icon is also shown beside the info icon.
+Clicking it displays file-level metrics like- Total number of lines, Average function length, etc.
 - **Language Support:** Supports both **JavaScript** and **Python** codebases.
 - **Smell Highlighting:** Generates a list of detected smells with **file-wise** and **folder-wise** breakdowns.
 - **Smell Report Storage:** All detected smells are stored in `code_smells_report.json` in the repo's root directory.
+- **Dual Code Editor:** Displays both original and refactored code side by side.
+- **Code Highlighting:** Uses CodeMirror to color and format the code properly.
+- **Language Detection:** Supports both Python and JavaScript syntax highlighting.
+- **Auto Refactor:** Automatically sends code and smell list to backend and displays the refactored changes.
 ---

 ## Code Smells Detected